 Frank van Reenen’s solo show On a Day opened at NIROXprojects in Maboneng recently.
 It’s his first solo show in Johannesburg for a long time, and comprises candy-pop coloured canvases and black and gold sculptures.
 Van Reenen’s work is an extension of himself – namely his imagination, which is characterised by a wicked wit and absurd sense of humour.

 On a Day transforms the space into a kitsch dreamscape.
-Sleeping Dog sculpture gets a coating of gold leaf, and a silicon cast of the same squish-nosed sleeping pup breathes against your palm.
+The iconic Sleeping Dog sculpture gets a coating of gold leaf, and a silicon cast of the same squish-nosed sleeping pup breathes against your palm.
 Small bronze figures are clustered in groups that instigate bizarre micro-narratives, and pink-blue-and-green canvases colour the setting.

 The characters in this dream are naïve and childlike, yet simultaneously teeter on the verge of nightmarish.
 This is the world of icing sugar and cyanide that is van Reenen’s work.

 Durban born, Johannesburg raised, and now Cape Town-based, Denton Pretorius is a self-taught graphic designer passionate about his craft.
 Pretorius studied multimedia and animation after high school – but not a fan of the 3D industry at the time – went on to follow other creative pursuits including starting a streetwear label, BLOODSHOTINK, and illustrating and designing album covers, flyers and band merchandise for his friends’ punk band, which became the beginnings of a freelance career in graphic design made official with the launch of Indent Design Studio.